cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

 Language
 ========

-A two-letter language code.
+A two-letter lowercase language code.
 This field is **mandatory**.

-To find out language code of the desired language:
+To find out a language code:

 * In the Administartion panel, go to **Administartion → Languages**.